Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.
       --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            It is similar to --replicates_tex.
+                            Similar to --replicates_tex.
 This value is for fragmented (or conventional) libraries.
       --tex_notex {1,2}, -te {1,2}
                             The value is for TEX+/- libraries to decide the